HMS Angler (1897): Pre-War

 After commissioning she was assigned to the Chatham Division of the Harwich Flotilla, where she was part of the Medway Instructional Flotilla.
 She was the flotilla leader under the command of Commander John de Robeck during exercises in 1899.
 Lieutenant Charles Tibbits was appointed in command in September 1899, serving as such for a year until September 1900.
 In October 1901 she collided in heavy wind near Felixstowe pier with the passenger steamer Suffolk, and the stem was damaged.
 She was quickly repaired, and left Sheerness to rejoin the instructional flotilla in early December.
 In early August 1902 she was again back in the Medway flotilla, taking the crew of HMS Porcupine under the command of Lieutenant George Geoffrey Codrington.
-She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, before Codrington and the crew turned over to the HMS Hardy which replaced her in the flotilla in December the same year.
+She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII, before Codrington and the crew turned over to HMS Hardy which replaced her in the flotilla in December the same year.

 In 1903 she deployed to the Mediterranean Fleet.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30-knots and she had two funnels she was assigned to the D class.
 After 30 September 1913, she was known as a D-class destroyer and had the letter 'D' painted on the hull below the bridge area and on either the fore or aft funnel.